tombosmansibm/custom_isam_collection/README.md

 ```
 pip install --upgrade --index-url https://test.pypi.org/simple/ --no-deps tbosmans-isam-demo
 ```
-**_NOTE_** It's probably not necessary to upload your override to pypi.org, but if you build the package, you can still install it using pip, and make it available on your favorite internal artifact repository (eg. artifactory).
+**_NOTE_** In real life, you probably don't want to upload your overrides to (public) pypi.org, but if you build the package, you can still install it using pip with the tarball in the *dist* directory.
+You could obviously distribute this tarball any way you like to your systems.

 ```
 pip install --upgrade <path to this git repo on your disk>/docs/samples/site-packages/dist/tbosmans-isam-demo-1.0.0.tar.gz
 ```